-The muscle building process is not too complicated but it's also not as simple as 'lift weights = gain muscle mass'.
-We did some research, tried and tested a bunch of different approaches and came up with this 5-step muscle building guide that will get (almost) everyone shredded.
-Want to know how to get big arms fast or what is the best full body workout?
-How to gain weight AND build muscle?
-How to get stronger?
-This 5-step muscle building guide might help.
+The muscle-building process is not overcomplicated, but it's also not as simple as 'lift weights = build muscle'.
+We did some research, crunched the numbers, tried and tested a bunch of different approaches and came up with this 5-step muscle-building guide that will surely get everyone shredded.

 The issue with muscle building is that the more you read about it, seemingly the more complex it gets.
-Some says you need to work out a couple of push-pull-legs workout sessions a week are enough, while others will recommend a more frequent workout routine.
-Same goes for the importance of rest, protein intake/diet, weights, type of workouts etc.
+Some say a couple of push-pull-legs workout sessions a week are enough, while others will recommend doing full-body workouts every day.
+The same goes for the importance of rest, protein intake/diet, weights, type of workouts etc.

-Natural muscle building require hard work and persistence and the truth is, it is a personal experience for everyone.
-The best you can do is to listen to your body and adapt a workout approach that suits your body's requirement the most.
+Natural muscle building requires hard work and persistence, and the truth is, it is a personal experience for everyone.
+The best you can do is listen to your body and adapt a workout approach that suits you the most.
 Muscle building is a learning process and one that takes a bit of time to master.
 However, using this simple guide might help you achieve results sooner.

 Build muscle effectively: an easy 5-step guide